duleorlovic/blog/_posts/2014-07-01-ruby-on-rails-layouts-and-rendering.markdown

 1. :location => photo_url(@photo) sets HTTP location header
 1. :status => :ok is 200, (:unprocessable_entity)[http://guides.rubyonrails.org/layouts_and_rendering.html#the-status-option] is 422

+But I found that we can pass a partial also `render partial: 'action_links' so controler will use *_action_links.html*.
+We can pass the locals also `render partial: 'action_links', locals: { job: @job }`.

 Head example is `head :created, location: photo_path(@photo)` and is much clear then `render nothing: true`.

 Redirect example is `redirect_to :back`.